Vishal2264613/Vishal2264613/README.md

 # 💫 About Me:
 👨‍💻 I'm a **Full Stack Developer** who enjoys building scalable and responsive web applications.<br>
 🔭 Currently working on multiple full-stack projects using React, Node.js, and MongoDB.<br>
-🌱 Learning advanced frontend animation with GSAP and exploring GraphQL.<br>
+🌱 Learning advanced frontend animation with GSAP.<br>
 ⚡ "Invention is the natural outcome of creative thinking."

 ## 🌐 Socials: